-An unannounced inspection took place on 6 October 2020 from 10.15 to 13.45 hours.
+An unannounced inspection took place on 12 November 2020 from 10.30 to 13.45 hours.

 Due to the coronavirus (COVID-19) pandemic the Department of Health (DOH) directed RQIA to continue to respond to ongoing areas of risk identified in services.
+This inspection was carried out using an on-site inspection approach in line with social distancing guidance.